thcasey3/hanlab/docs/source/odnp.rst

     workspace.add('hydration_constants', constants)

-Next, pass the workspace to hydration to perform calculations using,
+Next, pass the workspace to odnp.hydration to perform calculations using,

 .. code-block:: python

-    hydration_results = hanlab.hydration.hydration(workspace)
+    hydration_results = odnp.hydration(workspace)

-Or for in-place operation simply use,
+    #OR in-place with:
+    odnp.hydration(workspace)

+For direct use without creating a DNPLab workspace simply use,

 .. code-block:: python

-    hanlab.hydration.hydration(workspace)
+    hydration_results = odnp.hydration(inputs=inputs, constants=constants)

 If returned, **hydration_results** is a dictionary that has the elements listed in the table below.
-If only in-place operation, the workspace will now contain a **'hydration_results'** dictionary. *Note: even if the dictionary is returned, the 'hydration_results' dictionary is still added to the workspace*
+If only in-place operation on a DNPLab workspace, the workspace will now contain a **'hydration_results'** dictionary. *Note: even if the dictionary is returned, the 'hydration_results' dictionary is still added to the workspace*

 +-------------------+-------------+------------------------------------------------------------------------------------------+
 | key               | type        | description                                                                              |